gregology/gregology.github.io/codex.md

 - I may not believe tomorrow what I believe today
 - I learn more from failure then success
 - The most foolish risk I can take is no risk as all
-- I have an ego
+- I have an ego & insecurities
 - I make mistakes